Diarmuid O'Connor (Kerry Gaelic footballer)

 Diarmuid O'Connor (born 1999) is an Irish Gaelic footballer who plays in midfield for Na Gaeil and at senior level for the Kerry county team.

-O'Connor won two All-Ireland Minor Football Championship medals in 2016 and 2017, and was an All-Ireland Under-20 Football Championship semi-finalist in 2018.
+From Tralee, O'Connor won two All-Ireland Minor Football Championship medals in 2016 and 2017, and was an All-Ireland Under-20 Football Championship semi-finalist in 2018.
 He was part of the team that won the 2022 All-Ireland Senior Football Championship title.
+He received a winner's medal in the 2025 All-Ireland Senior Football Championship, marking the occasion with his introduction as a substitute in the fiftieth minute of the final, having been injured since the Cavan game in the preliminary quarter-final.